Ax0l0ti/1st-year/CS Notes/Semester 1/Architecture CM12002/Architecture.md

 ### Caching

-Cache is a data sotre, which store data most often used by the CPUand is capable of more rapid access.
+Cache is a data store, which store data most often used by the CPU and is capable of more rapid access.
 Cache is closer to the CPU and faster than RAM.
 ![[CPU w other components.png| 400]]

 #### Levels of Cache
-- Cache Level 1 (L1)
+- Cache Level 1 (**L1**)
 	- closest to the processor
 	- very fast, stores frequently used data by the CPU
-- Cache Level 2 (L2):
+- Cache Level 2 (**L2**):
 	- Slower than L1, but faster than main memory
 	- Larger than L1 cache
 - Main memory
 	- Larger and slower than cache
 ![[Simplified Computer.png| 200]]

+**NOTE** : Increasing Cache size increases volume of storable data in cache at cost of **Longer fetch time** from retrieving individual addresses. ( This is why there is a L1 for high priority quick fetch and L2 for mid priority and quickish fetch required )
 ### Registers

 Registers are rapid access data store on the CPU which stores values used in ongoing computations.
 It has the fastest possible access.